keygen-sh/keygen-api/README.md

 ## Support

-Keygen CE is a community supported project and there are no guarantees that you will receive support from the creators of Keygen to troubleshoot your self-hosting issues.
-There is [a community supported Discord][discord] where you can ask for help.
+Keygen CE is a community supported project and there are **no guarantees** that you will receive support from the creators of Keygen to troubleshoot your self-hosting issues.
+There is [a community-supported Discord server][discord] where you can ask for help with self-hosting.

 If you do need support guantantees, consider becoming a [Keygen Cloud][keygen-cloud] customer, or [purchasing Keygen EE][sales].